Global warming potential: Definition

-Importance of time horizon
+Importance of time scale

-A substance's GWP depends on the number of years (denoted by a subscript) over which the potential is calculated.
+A substance's GWP depends on the time scale (expressed as a number of years, denoted by a subscript) over which the potential is calculated.
 A gas which is quickly removed from the atmosphere may initially have a large effect, but for longer time periods, as it has been removed, it becomes less important.
 Thus methane has a potential of 25 over 100 years (GWP_{100} = 25) but 86 over 20 years (GWP_{20} = 86); conversely sulfur hexafluoride has a GWP of 22,800 over 100 years but 16,300 over 20 years (IPCC Third Assessment Report).
 The GWP value depends on how the gas concentration decays over time in the atmosphere.
 This is often not precisely known and hence the values should not be considered exact.
 For this reason when quoting a GWP it is important to give a reference to the calculation.